WebBreacher/obsidian-osint-templates/-- START HERE.md

 Copyright (c) 2022 Micah Hoffman

 This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.
 ```

 ## What is Obsidian?
-Instead of me explaining what Obsidian is and how to use it, I suggest you visit https://www.youtube.com/watch?v=QgbLb6QCK88&list=PL3NaIVgSlAVLHty1-NuvPa9V0b0UwbzBd and watch a few of these free videos.
+Instead of me explaining what [Obsidian](https://obsidian.md) is and how to use it, I suggest you visit [the YouTube channel of Linking Your Thinking](https://www.youtube.com/watch?v=QgbLb6QCK88&list=PL3NaIVgSlAVLHty1-NuvPa9V0b0UwbzBd) and watch a few of those free videos.
+Alternatively, [the help section of the Obsidian website](https://help.obsidian.md/Start+here) has detailed documentation that is worth a read.

-They walk you through the basics of how Obsidian works and what you can expect in the tool and its files.
-Go watch those short videos and take notes.
-Then come back here.
-Go ahead.
-I'll wait. ⌛
+Both resources walk you through the basics of how Obsidian works and what you can expect in the tool and its files.
+I strongly urge you to go watch those short videos, read the docs, and take notes.

+## Templates
+These templates are suggestions of how the Obsidian notetaking tool can be used during an OSINT investigation.
+The example data in those files should allow you to make some connections _(see what I did there?)_ between how you record your data during an investigation and some of what the tool can offer FOR FREE!

 ### Use the Templates
 - I created the [[-- person]] and [[-- domain or ip]] templates to illustrate how you can templatize the information you might need to collect during an investigation.